-After four years in Team Novo Nordisk’s development program, Quentin Valognes debuted in the pro ranks as a stagiaire in late 2016 season.
-After taking ninth at the Tour of Yancheng Coastal Wetlands in China, the powerful sprinter earned his first professional contract for the 2017 season.
-The young Frenchman’s resume already includes impressive wins at Stage 5 and Stage 6 of Canada’s Tour de l’Abitibi Desjardins (2014) and a podium finish at the French National Keirin Championship (2014).
+Now in his second season with Team Novo Nordisk, Quentin Valognes spent four years with the team’s development program before debuting in the pro ranks as a stagiaire in late 2016.
+While only 21 years old, the powerful sprinter’s resume already includes securing the Dubai Tour UAE Intermediate Sprint Jersey (2018) and wins at Stage 5 and Stage 6 of Canada’s Tour de l’Abitibi Desjardins (2014) and a podium finish at the French National Keirin Championship (2014).

 Off the bike, Valognes enjoys learning foreign languages, spending time with his family and reading books.